 The unit is shipped in one package, completely assembled and wired.
-The air conditioning and furnace condensate drains are shipped separately with the unit for field install.
+The air conditioning condensate drain is shipped separately with the unit for field install.

 If any damage is found, proper notation should be made on the carrier's freight bill.
 Damage claims should be filed with the carrier as quickly as possible.